 As the first African-American licensed nurse in the United States, Mahoney is also known recognized for her work in the women’s suffrage movement.
 She was one of the first women to register to vote in Boston after the 19th Amendment was ratified.
 She was one of the first African-American members of the American Nurses Association and today, the “Mary Mahoney Award” recognizes work in interracial relationships through the ANA.

 Boykin was an inventor and engineer, particularly interested in the developing field of electronics.
 He patented 28 electronic devices in his life, including electrical resistors used for a variety of products from computers to military missiles.
 A version of his resistor was used for the precise regulation needed for the pacemaker.
 The improvement of the pacemaker, thanks to Boykin, has helped save and extend many lives.

 Dr. Williams is one of the first physicians to perform a successful pericardial surgery.
 He founded the first black-owned and non-segregated hospital and also created two training programs for Black nurses.
 He was the first (and at the time, only) African-American member of the American College of Surgeons.
 Among other accomplishments, he also co-founded the National Medical Association with Dr. Robert Boyd.

 How to Celebrate Black History Month

 There are many great ways to celebrate and recognize Black History Month this February.
 It’s important to educate yourself: you can visit a museum featuring Black art or history, read a book on the subject, or watch a film by a Black artist.
-Supporting Black owned businesses or donating to a Black organization can also be a good place to start.
-The more we learn about and honor Black History Month, the more we can support the Black community as well as help reduce discrimination and racism.
+Supporting Black-owned businesses or donating to a Black organization can also be a good place to start.
+The more we learn about and honor Black History Month, the more we can support the Black community, reduce discrimination, and fight racism.